doomlab/shiny-server/MOTE Blogdown/content/ztestfromz.md

 ## Interpretation:

-Your p-value is less than the alpha value, and therefore, this test would be considered statistically significant.
+Your *p*-value is less than the alpha value, and therefore, this test would be considered statistically significant.

 # Tutorial